rclement/datasette-dashboards/README.md

 - Each entry represents a row of charts
 - Each column is referred by the 1-indexed chart in the list (e.g. "chart1", "chart2, etc.)

-A new menu entry is now available, pointing at `/-/dashboards` to access all defined dashboards.

 ## Development